elastisys/compliantkubernetes/docs/user-guide/how-many-environments.md

 - HSLF-FS 2016:40 3 kap.
 10 § Upphandling och utveckling
 - BSI IT-Grundschutz APP.4.4.A1
 - BSI IT-Grundschutz APP.4.4.A15
+- MDR Annex VI UDI-related
 ---
+!!! elastisys "For Elastisys Managed Services Customers"

+    You can order a new environment by filing a [service ticket](https://elastisys.atlassian.net/servicedesk/customer/portals).

+    If you have multiple Environments, and one or more have been clearly designated to be non-production Environments, Elastisys will apply major and minor updates to your non-production Environment(s) at least five working days before applying said update to your production Environment(s).

+    For more information, please read [ToS 3.5 Updates and Upgrades](https://elastisys.com/legal/terms-of-service/#35-updates-and-upgrades).

 Compliant Kubernetes recommends to setting up at least two separate environments: one for testing and one for production.